renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

             + Frequency-domain signals (variables prefixed by frequencyDomain), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

-## Time-domain signals
+## Time Measurements

-Average time-domain body acceleration in the X, Y and Z directions:
+Avg. time of body acceleration in the X, Y and Z directions:

-            + timeDomainBodyAccelerometerMeanX
+            + timeBodyAccelerometerMeanX
-            + timeDomainBodyAccelerometerMeanY
+            + timeBodyAccelerometerMeanY
-            + timeDomainBodyAccelerometerMeanZ
+            + timeBodyAccelerometerMeanZ

-Standard deviation of the time-domain body acceleration in the X, Y and Z directions:
+Std. deviation of the time of body acceleration in the X, Y and Z directions:

-            + timeDomainBodyAccelerometerStandardDeviationX
+            + timeBodyAccelerometerStandardDeviationX
-            + timeDomainBodyAccelerometerStandardDeviationY
+            + timeBodyAccelerometerStandardDeviationY
-            + timeDomainBodyAccelerometerStandardDeviationZ
+            + timeBodyAccelerometerStandardDeviationZ

-Average time-domain gravity acceleration in the X, Y and Z directions:
+Avg. time of gravity acceleration in the X, Y and Z directions:

-            + timeDomainGravityAccelerometerMeanX
+            + timeGravityAccelerometerMeanX
-            + timeDomainGravityAccelerometerMeanY
+            + timeGravityAccelerometerMeanY
-            + timeDomainGravityAccelerometerMeanZ
+            + timeGravityAccelerometerMeanZ

-Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions:
+Std. deviation of time of gravity acceleration in the X, Y and Z directions:

-            + timeDomainGravityAccelerometerStandardDeviationX
+            + timeGravityAccelerometerStandardDeviationX
-            + timeDomainGravityAccelerometerStandardDeviationY
+            + timeGravityAccelerometerStandardDeviationY
-            + timeDomainGravityAccelerometerStandardDeviationZ
+            + timeGravityAccelerometerStandardDeviationZ

-Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+Avg. body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + timeDomainBodyAccelerometerJerkMeanX
+            + timeBodyAccelerometerJerkMeanX
-            + timeDomainBodyAccelerometerJerkMeanY
+            + timeBodyAccelerometerJerkMeanY
-            + timeDomainBodyAccelerometerJerkMeanZ
+            + timeBodyAccelerometerJerkMeanZ

-Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+Std. deviation of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + timeDomainBodyAccelerometerJerkStandardDeviationX
+            + timeBodyAccelerometerJerkStandardDeviationX
-            + timeDomainBodyAccelerometerJerkStandardDeviationY
+            + timeBodyAccelerometerJerkStandardDeviationY
-            + timeDomainBodyAccelerometerJerkStandardDeviationZ
+            + timeBodyAccelerometerJerkStandardDeviationZ

-Average time-domain body angular velocity in the X, Y and Z directions:
+Avg. body angular velocity in the X, Y and Z directions:

-            + timeDomainBodyGyroscopeMeanX
+            + timeBodyGyroscopeMeanX
-            + timeDomainBodyGyroscopeMeanY
+            + timeBodyGyroscopeMeanY
-            + timeDomainBodyGyroscopeMeanZ
+            + timeBodyGyroscopeMeanZ

-Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:
+Std. deviation of body angular velocity in the X, Y and Z directions:

-            + timeDomainBodyGyroscopeStandardDeviationX
+            + timeBodyGyroscopeStandardDeviationX
-            + timeDomainBodyGyroscopeStandardDeviationY
+            + timeBodyGyroscopeStandardDeviationY
-            + timeDomainBodyGyroscopeStandardDeviationZ
+            + timeBodyGyroscopeStandardDeviationZ

-Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+Avg. body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-            + timeDomainBodyGyroscopeJerkMeanX
+            + timeBodyGyroscopeJerkMeanX
-            + timeDomainBodyGyroscopeJerkMeanY
+            + timeBodyGyroscopeJerkMeanY
-            + timeDomainBodyGyroscopeJerkMeanZ
+            + timeBodyGyroscopeJerkMeanZ

-Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+Std. deviation of body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-            + timeDomainBodyGyroscopeJerkStandardDeviationX
+            + timeBodyGyroscopeJerkStandardDeviationX
-            + timeDomainBodyGyroscopeJerkStandardDeviationY
+            + timeBodyGyroscopeJerkStandardDeviationY
-            + timeDomainBodyGyroscopeJerkStandardDeviationZ
+            + timeBodyGyroscopeJerkStandardDeviationZ

-Average and standard deviation of the time-domain magnitude of body acceleration:
+Avg. & std. deviation of magnitude of body acceleration:

-            + timeDomainBodyAccelerometerMagnitudeMean
+            + timeBodyAccelerometerMagnitudeMean
-            + timeDomainBodyAccelerometerMagnitudeStandardDeviation
+            + timeBodyAccelerometerMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of gravity acceleration:
+Avg. & std. deviation of magnitude of gravity acceleration:

-            + timeDomainGravityAccelerometerMagnitudeMean
+            + timeGravityAccelerometerMagnitudeMean
-            + timeDomainGravityAccelerometerMagnitudeStandardDeviation
+            + timeGravityAccelerometerMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+Avg. & std. deviation of magnitude of body acceleration jerk (derivation of the acceleration in time):

-            + timeDomainBodyAccelerometerJerkMagnitudeMean
+            + timeBodyAccelerometerJerkMagnitudeMean
-            + timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+            + timeBodyAccelerometerJerkMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body angular velocity:
+Avg. & std. deviation of magnitude of body angular velocity:

-            + timeDomainBodyGyroscopeMagnitudeMean
+            + timeBodyGyroscopeMagnitudeMean
-            + timeDomainBodyGyroscopeMagnitudeStandardDeviation
+            + timeBodyGyroscopeMagnitudeStandardDeviation

-Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+Avg. & std. deviation of magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-            + timeDomainBodyGyroscopeJerkMagnitudeMean
+            + timeBodyGyroscopeJerkMagnitudeMean
-            + timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+            + timeBodyGyroscopeJerkMagnitudeStandardDeviation

-## Frequency-domain signals
+## Frequency Measurements

-Average frequency-domain body acceleration in the X, Y and Z directions:
+Avg. frequency of body acceleration in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerMeanX
+            + frequencyBodyAccelerometerMeanX
-            + frequencyDomainBodyAccelerometerMeanY
+            + frequencyBodyAccelerometerMeanY
-            + frequencyDomainBodyAccelerometerMeanZ
+            + frequencyBodyAccelerometerMeanZ

-Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:
+Std. deviation of frequency of body acceleration in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerStandardDeviationX
+            + frequencyBodyAccelerometerStandardDeviationX
-            + frequencyDomainBodyAccelerometerStandardDeviationY
+            + frequencyBodyAccelerometerStandardDeviationY
-            + frequencyDomainBodyAccelerometerStandardDeviationZ
+            + frequencyBodyAccelerometerStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:
+Weighted avg. of frequency components of body acceleration in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerMeanFrequencyX
+            + frequencyBodyAccelerometerMeanFrequencyX
-            + frequencyDomainBodyAccelerometerMeanFrequencyY
+            + frequencyBodyAccelerometerMeanFrequencyY
-            + frequencyDomainBodyAccelerometerMeanFrequencyZ
+            + frequencyBodyAccelerometerMeanFrequencyZ

-Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+Avg. frequency of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerJerkMeanX
+            + frequencyBodyAccelerometerJerkMeanX
-            + frequencyDomainBodyAccelerometerJerkMeanY
+            + frequencyBodyAccelerometerJerkMeanY
-            + frequencyDomainBodyAccelerometerJerkMeanZ
+            + frequencyBodyAccelerometerJerkMeanZ

-Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+Std. deviation of the frequency of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerJerkStandardDeviationX
+            + frequencyBodyAccelerometerJerkStandardDeviationX
-            + frequencyDomainBodyAccelerometerJerkStandardDeviationY
+            + frequencyBodyAccelerometerJerkStandardDeviationY
-            + frequencyDomainBodyAccelerometerJerkStandardDeviationZ
+            + frequencyBodyAccelerometerJerkStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+Weighted avg. of the frequency components of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + frequencyDomainBodyAccelerometerJerkMeanFrequencyX
+            + frequencyBodyAccelerometerJerkMeanFrequencyX
-            + frequencyDomainBodyAccelerometerJerkMeanFrequencyY
+            + frequencyBodyAccelerometerJerkMeanFrequencyY
-            + frequencyDomainBodyAccelerometerJerkMeanFrequencyZ
+            + frequencyBodyAccelerometerJerkMeanFrequencyZ

-Average frequency-domain body angular velocity in the X, Y and Z directions:
+Avg. frequency-domain body angular velocity in the X, Y and Z directions:

-            + frequencyDomainBodyGyroscopeMeanX
+            + frequencyBodyGyroscopeMeanX
-            + frequencyDomainBodyGyroscopeMeanY
+            + frequencyBodyGyroscopeMeanY
-            + frequencyDomainBodyGyroscopeMeanZ
+            + frequencyBodyGyroscopeMeanZ

-Standard deviation of the frequency-domain body angular velocity in the X, Y and Z directions:
+Std. deviation of the frequency of body angular velocity in the X, Y and Z directions:

-            + frequencyDomainBodyGyroscopeStandardDeviationX
+            + frequencyBodyGyroscopeStandardDeviationX
-            + frequencyDomainBodyGyroscopeStandardDeviationY
+            + frequencyBodyGyroscopeStandardDeviationY
-            + frequencyDomainBodyGyroscopeStandardDeviationZ
+            + frequencyBodyGyroscopeStandardDeviationZ

-Weighted average of the frequency components of the frequency-domain body angular velocity in the X, Y and Z directions:
+Weighted avg. of the frequency components of body angular velocity in the X, Y and Z directions:

-            + frequencyDomainBodyGyroscopeMeanFrequencyX
+            + frequencyBodyGyroscopeMeanFrequencyX
-            + frequencyDomainBodyGyroscopeMeanFrequencyY
+            + frequencyBodyGyroscopeMeanFrequencyY
-            + frequencyDomainBodyGyroscopeMeanFrequencyZ
+            + frequencyBodyGyroscopeMeanFrequencyZ

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:
+Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body acceleration:

-            + frequencyDomainBodyAccelerometerMagnitudeMean
+            + frequencyBodyAccelerometerMagnitudeMean
-            + frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
+            + frequencyBodyAccelerometerMagnitudeStandardDeviation
-            + frequencyDomainBodyAccelerometerMagnitudeMeanFrequency
+            + frequencyBodyAccelerometerMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body acceleration jerk (derivation of the acceleration in time):

-            + frequencyDomainBodyAccelerometerJerkMagnitudeMean
+            + frequencyBodyAccelerometerJerkMagnitudeMean
-            + frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+            + frequencyBodyAccelerometerJerkMagnitudeStandardDeviation
-            + frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency
+            + frequencyBodyAccelerometerJerkMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:
+Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body angular velocity:

-            + frequencyDomainBodyGyroscopeMagnitudeMean
+            + frequencyBodyGyroscopeMagnitudeMean
-            + frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
+            + frequencyBodyGyroscopeMagnitudeStandardDeviation
-            + frequencyDomainBodyGyroscopeMagnitudeMeanFrequency
+            + frequencyBodyGyroscopeMagnitudeMeanFrequency

-Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-            + frequencyDomainBodyGyroscopeJerkMagnitudeMean
+            + frequencyBodyGyroscopeJerkMagnitudeMean
-            + frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+            + frequencyBodyGyroscopeJerkMagnitudeStandardDeviation
-            + frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency
+            + frequencyBodyGyroscopeJerkMagnitudeMeanFrequency

 # PROCEDURES APPLIED TO THE SOURCE DATA